 This change process applies only to corporations that are required to have Articles of Incorporation (and similar documents.
 In most states, you would file articles of amendment with the state to make changes to your articles of incorporation.

 The process to amend your articles of incorporation for changes such as address, purpose, or other major change, varies by state, and you should check with your state's secretary of state for more information.

-In general the process to change Articles of Incorporation includes these steps:
+In general, the process to change the Articles of Incorporation includes these steps:

 - If there are shareholders or members, they must vote on the change.
 The vote usually takes place at a formal meeting of the corporation (annual meeting or other) and shareholders must be advised of the proposed change before the meeting.

 - If the shareholders approve the change to the articles of incorporation, the amended document must be sent to your state's secretary of state for filing (there is usually a fee for filing this change.

 An amendment is not necessary for most states for the following (but check with your state before making any changes to articles of incorporation):

 - To change the names and address of directors, incorporators, etc. But an amendment or other change notice must be filed with your state if the registered agent changes or the resident agent's address changes.